A Caveat and Affiliates

 10. Zebra Haworthia

 If you are a beginner plant owner, you should consider growing zebra haworthia.
 It is a small plant that often seen in small decorative pots.
 However, they are incredibly slow-growing plants.
 They’re also an excellent addition to your terrariums.
-Moreover, it requires water once a week that you can reduce once every two weeks.
+Moreover, it requires water once a week you can reduce once every two weeks.

 Watch for Toxic Houseplants